bgoonz/gists-revamp/by-extension/markdown/python-intro.md

 - [Installing Python 3 and Launch Python Shell](https://www.youtube.com/watch?v=Ji1WW4Suaww)

 Installing Python is really a cakewalk.
-Search for “Python download” on [www.google.com](http://www.google.com/).
+Search for “Python download " on [www.google.com](http://www.google.com/).
 Download the installable and install it.

 A quick word of caution on Windows

-- Make sure that you have the check-box “Add Python 3.6 to PATH”, checked.
+- Make sure that you have the check-box “Add Python 3.6 to PATH ", checked.

 Once you have installed Python, you can launch the Python Shell.